Bedrooms 2, Sleeps 4

 Please note that the kitchen and living room are together.

-The living room consists of a tv with french channels, dvd player with HiFi system, coffee table, large leather seats.
+The living room consists of a tv with french channels, coffee-table, large leather seats.

 Please note that the living room and the kitchen are together.

-Ambre has 3 bedrooms; one double, one single and one twin.
+Ambre has 3 bedrooms; two doubles and one twin.

 There is a shower corner in the double bedroom.